-We hope this brochure has answered some of the questions that you as a business or property owner may have.
+Hopefully this brochure has answered some of the questions that you as a business or property owner may have.
 We need and value your input as we strive to make the state highway system as safe and efficient as possible.
-For more information call 850 414-4900 and ask for an access management staff person
+Please feel free to contact your local or District FDOT office if you would like to discuss specific access management issues with one of our staff.
+For more information call 850 414-4900.